heetermaria/about/README.md

 * Broke exclusive that Airbnb would, in a first, pursue legal action against a tenant for hosting a party that ended in a shooting.
 Story was followed by multiple national outlets.

 *While at The Student Life*
-* Scooped how and when Harvey Mudd College planned to reopen campus in fall of 2020.
+* Scooped how and when Harvey Mudd College planned to reopen campus for fall 2020.
-* Scooped new spring 2020 grading policies from three of the five undergraduate Claremont Colleges.
+* Scooped spring 2020 grading policies from three of the five undergraduate Claremont Colleges.

 See my compiled Bloomberg stories [here](https://www.bloomberg.com/authors/AVRj08qK-uQ/maria-heeter).
 For my Sacramento Bee stories, see [here](https://www.sacbee.com/profile/243181441).